Four Steps to Your First Will

 We’re here to help

 When drafting your will, we hope you’ll support Alpha Sigma Phi by including a charitable bequest that will benefit our important cause after your lifetime.
-Just contact our President and CEO Gordy Heminger at 317-843-1911 or firstname.lastname@example.org if you would like more information about this flexible way to support our mission.
+Please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at firstname.lastname@example.org if you would like more information about this flexible way to support our mission.

 Share the simple bequest language for Alpha Sigma Phi Foundation with your estate planning attorney: “I, [name], of [city, state, zip] give, devise and bequeath to Alpha Sigma Phi Foundation, 710 Adams Street, Carmel, IN 46032, [written amount or percentage of estate or description of property] for its unrestricted use and purpose.”